 The Concentration in Host-Pathogen Interactions focuses on chronic inflammatory conditions and encompasses the study of infectious diseases and host responses.
 This concentration focuses on the underlying pathologies associated with infectious diseases, as well as the nature and regulation of host responses which result in acute and chronic inflammatory disorders, in order to develop therapeutic approaches to the treatment of these conditions.
 Below are research areas of the faculty in the Host-Pathogen concentration:

 Concentration in Pain Neurobiology is directed toward mechanisms involved in the development, maintenance, and treatment of pain.
 The training faculty include a multidisciplinary team of clinical and basic scientists with training in genetics, molecular neurobiology, cell biology, pharmacology, physiology, biochemistry, and behavior who share an interest in pain disorders and mechanisms.
 A strong foundation in neuroscience as well as physiology is required for students in this concentration.
-The Pain Neurobiology concentration is associated with the Regional Center for Neurosensory Disorders at the UNC School of Dentistry.
+The Pain Neurobiology concentration is associated with the Center for Pain Research and Innovation at the UNC School of Dentistry.
 The didactic curriculum requirement for students in the Pain Neurobiology concentration includes the Oral Biology core curriculum and at least two electives in cellular and molecular neurobiology given by faculty in the Neurobiology Curriculum at UNC-CH.

 Skeletal Biology and Extracellular Matrices